 All these questions are valid and even more acute when examining the prospect of digital transformation within the manufacturing industry.

 The innovation required is not all that different from that which has served manufacturers through the first three industrial revolutions.

 The need to leverage external data and focus on customer experience are two hard shifts, especially for manufacturers that have often relied on controlled data and internal process improvements to foster innovation.

 However, the systematic methods that fuelled manufacturing process innovation can also be applied to the customer and data-centric changes needed to foster a successful digital transformation.

 Start small, but think big

 Many manufacturing organizations have business systems (or lack thereof) that are clear candidates for replacement.
-Customer data, both hard (living in your enterprise resource planning system [ERP]) and soft (customer engagement data), is usually a good place to start.
+Customer data, both hard and soft, is usually a good place to start.

 With this approach, it’s important to keep future needs in mind so decisions made in the short-term don’t prevent new innovation.
 Enlisting the assistance of an implementation partner at this stage can be extremely beneficial.
 Not only will it allow you to get up and running on Salesforce CRM quickly, but also build a system that makes sense to your unique needs.

 It’s important your organization develops key business outcomes at the beginning of your digital transformation.
 Such outcomes could include: